-Music is very important for Italians, because singing is part of our own history and tradition.
-Traditional Italian music has had, since the 1950s, a most prestigious appointment followed by the entire country: the Festival di Sanremo.
+It’s no secret that music is important to Italians.
+Singing is part of our own history and tradition.
+And we know how to celebrate our passion.
+Traditional Italian music has had, since the 1950s, a most prestigious event followed by the entire country: the Festival di Sanremo.

 The Festival di Sanremo is also known as Il Festival della Canzone Italiana, the festival of Italian music.
-It takes place at the famous theatre Ariston in Sanremo where, for a week, famous -and less so- Italian singers and performers propose original songs, newly written just for the occasion.
+It takes place at the famous theatre Ariston in Sanremo where, for a week Italian singers and performers propose original songs, written just for the occasion.

-The first Festival di Sanremo was organized by the entrepreneur Pier Busseti and was broadcasted on the radio in 1951.
-Italians embraced the Festival straight away, and their love for its music and allure never quivered.
-The Festival’ s week sees singers and stars walk Sanremo’s red carpet, surrounded by the beautiful flowers of Liguria, under the eyes of millions of Italians.
+Entrepreneur Pier Busseti organized the first Festival di Sanremo.
+In 1951, radios broadcasted the show for the first time.
+Italians embraced the Festival straight away, and the love for its music and allure never quivered.
+During the Festival’s week, singers and stars walk Sanremo’s red carpet.
+Beautiful flowers from the region of Liguria surround the protagonists.
+All under the eyes of millions of Italians.

 Nilla Pizzi, Adriano Celentano, Little Tony, Iva Zanicchi, Ornella Vanoni, Milva, Renzo Arbore, huge names in the history of Italian melodic music, are only some of the famous singers who have taken part in the Festival of Sanremo in the course of its history.

-More recently, Eros Ramazzotti, Laura Pausini and Elisa who became famous internationally, have also been part of the Festival.
-Ramazzotti won the overall competition in 1986 with Adesso Tu, Pausini was the best among the Nuove Proposte in 1992 with La Solitudine and Elisa triumphed in 2001 in the “Big” competition with Luce.
+More recently, Eros Ramazzotti, Laura Pausini, and Elisa, who became famous internationally.
+Ramazzotti won the competition in 1986 with Adesso Tu.
+While Pausini was the best among the Nuove Proposte in 1992 thanks to the song La Solitudine.
+On the other hand, Elisa triumphed in 2001 in the “Big” competition with Luce.

 When you say Festival di Sanremo, almost every Italian thinks of two names: Pippo Baudo and Mike Bongiorno, who presented the show 13 and 11 times respectively.

-In recent years, big names of Italian TV like Carlo Conti, Paolo Bonolis and Amadeus — who is presenting this edition (2020) have made it to most famous stage in the country.
+In recent years, big names of Italian TV like Carlo Conti, Paolo Bonolis, and Amadeus — who is presenting this edition (2020) have made it to the most famous stage in the country.

-The Festival is also an occasion to remember big names of the Italian music.
-Every year one evening is kept for covers of important songs of the past.
+The Festival is also an occasion to remember the big names of Italian music.
+During one specific night of the Festival, the competitors perform covers of songs of the past.
 The first evening in 2017 witnessed a touching moment when Tiziano Ferro sang a song by Luigi Tenco, 50 years after he committed suicide during the Festival.

-The Festival di Sanremo is truly a cultural event and it is today considered a bona fide Italian tradition.
+The Festival di Sanremo is a cultural event.
+It’s a bona fide Italian tradition.

 Guests at the Festival di Sanremo

-The Festival di Sanremo is an event that draws millions of viewers every evening, attracted not only by the music, but also the culture, the fashion, the gossip that revolve around this music show.
+The Festival di Sanremo draws millions of viewers every evening.
+Italians attracted not only by the music, but also the culture, the fashion, and the gossip.
+Everything revolves around this music show.